xbenyx/Hash-Guide/README.md

 # Hash-Guide

-Document about hash information types of hashes. such as hashcat
+Document about hash information types of hashes. such as binaries